MaximilianBeckers/FDRthresholding/readme.md

 /programs/x86_64-linux/eman2/2.2/bin/python FDRcontrol.py -em yourMap.mrc -p thePixelSize
 ```

-If you want to use LocScale feature, you should have a running LocScale version, together with MPI,  as described here:  https://git.embl.de/jakobi/LocScale/wikis/home.
+If you want to use the LocScale feature, you should have a running LocScale version, together with MPI,  as described here:  https://git.embl.de/jakobi/LocScale/wikis/home.

-## Running the tests

-Explain how to run the automated tests for this system
+## How to use

 ### Break down into end to end tests